 To make yours, whisk together the flour, salt and water in a medium saucepan.
 Heat the mixture over medium heat for 5-6 minutes or until starts to thicken.
 Be careful to watch it and stir often because it can burn if it is left on the heat for too long.

 Remove from the heat and pour mixture into your paint storage containers.
 Use 1/2- 1 cup of mixture per cup depending on how much paint you want for each color.
 This recipe makes 2 cups.
-Also, keep in mind that if you’re using plastic containers, the food coloring can and likely will stain whatever it touches so make sure you’re not using food storage containers that you use unless you don’t mind them being rainbow colored.
+Also, keep in mind that if you’re using plastic containers, the food coloring can and likely will stain whatever it touches so make sure you’re not using food storage (Six Dollar Family) containers that you use unless you don’t mind them being rainbow colored.

 Drop 1-2 droplets of food coloring in each container and whisk each one gently until they’re fully combined.
 If you want a darker color, add more food coloring 1-2 drops at a time until you have the color you want.